-Studies on the fatigue of austenitic stainless steels [14,22] and partially-stabilized zirconia ceramics [23] have shown that in the presence of an in situ phase transformation, resistance to crack advance can be significantly enhanced.
-However, in both the latter examples, the transformation involves a significant and positive dilatational component, which due to the constraint of surrounding elastic (untransformed) material, results in crack extension into a zone of compressed material [24,25].
-The transformation in Ti-Ni alloys, conversely, involves largely pure shear with only a small, negative volume change [9], and therefore it is not known if the micromechanisms which contribute to fracture resistance in Nitinol are similar.
+Studies on the fatigue of austenitic stainless steels^{14-22} and partially stabilized zirconia ceramics23 have shown that in the presence of an in situ phase transformation, resistance to crack advance can be enhanced significantly.
+However, in both the latter examples, the transformation involved a significant and positive dilatational component, which, due to the constraint of surrounding elastic (untransformed) material, resulted in crack extension into a zone of compressed material.^{24,25} Conversely, the transformation in Ti-Ni alloys largely involves pure shear with only a small, negative volume change,9 and therefore it is not known if the micromechanisms that contribute to fracture resistance in Nitinol are similar.